zamerman/beginner-projects/README.md

 Beginner Projects
 =================
-If you're new to coding in Python, check out some of the ideas for basic projects on this subreddit.
+A list of Python projects for beginners.

+If you're completely new to programming in Python, you may want to look into a [tutorial](https://www.codecademy.com/learn/python).
+Before starting, you should already know the basics of programming such as variables, loops, dictionaries, and how to define functions, as well as how to run Python programs on your machine.

 Each project idea has a basic goal for you to achieve, as well as subgoals that require a bit more thought, but help make your program more interesting.
-Before beginning, you should know the basics to Python such as variables, loops, dictionaries, and how to define functions.
+The overall intent for these projects is to transition you from a beginning level to an intermediate level.

 Remember, if you don't know how to do something, Google is your friend.
-The overall intent for these projects is to transition you from a beginning level to an intermediate level.

 ## Table of Contents
 - [Contributing](https://github.com/alfredmuffin/Beginner-Projects#contributing)